PFurtak/PFurtakBlog/content/blog/firebase-auth-two/index.md

 ## Installing The SDK

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Now that we have Firebase configured on the console side, we are ready to install the SDK.
 Installing the SDK gives us new methods to use in our application that allow us make specific calls to our new Firebase project.
-Open up our terminal and navigate to the projects root directory, and run the command npm i firebase
+Open up our terminal and navigate to the projects root directory, and run the command:

+`npm i firebase`

 ![Install the Firebase SDK via node package manager](./term1.png)